ViolaFerretti/Thermoelectric_Materials/README.md

 of novel thermoelectric materials, simulations that, based on the characteristics of the material, are able to compute the thermoelectric quantities of such materials are of crucial importance.
-In particular, the proposed simulation is focused on 2D materials and, taking their band structure as a starting point, is able to calculate the Seebeck coefficient $S$, the electric conductivity σ, the thermal electronic conductivity $\kappa_e$ and the fgure of merit $ZT$, depending on three main parameters: the energy gap, the chemical potential and on the thermal lattice conductivity.
+In particular, the proposed simulation is focused on 2D materials and, taking their band structure as a starting point, is able to calculate the Seebeck coefficient $S$, the electric conductivity $\sigma$, the thermal electronic conductivity $\kappa_e$ and the fgure of merit $ZT$, depending on three main parameters: the energy gap, the chemical potential and on the thermal lattice conductivity.